moisesriestra/moodle-early-performance-prediction/README.md

 Dataset used for training these models are stored in folder explained [here](#supervised-dataset)

+### Unsupervised training

+The code for launching the supervised training is stored in `code/unsupervised` folder and it receives 2 parameters in this order:

+* **Time**: options available are *0.1*, *0.25*, *0.33*, *0.5*
+* **Data path**: path were input data is stored.

 ## Data

 ### Supervised dataset

 There are several datasets generated for each time moment and each grade.
-They are stored into the folder `data/supervised-dataset`.
+They are stored into the folder `data/supervised`.

 They are stored in **Pickle** so it can be easyly read using `pandas` library.
 The convention for naming is:

 * `clean_df_TIME_GRADE.pkl` where TIME is the first parameter of the process and GRADE is the second parameter of the process

+### Unsupervised dataset

+There are several datasets generated for each time moment.
+They are stored into the folder `data/unsupervised`.

+They are stored in **CSV** so it can be easyly read using `pandas` library.
+The convention for naming is:

+* `input_TIME.csv` where TIME is the first parameter of the process